Elon Musk's social media conduct may be bad for his business

 In his defense, Musk posted on Twitter that leaders of the Thai rescue, in which all the boys and their coach were safely extracted, had asked him to build the mini-sub.

-Tesla stock fell nearly 3 percent Monday to $310.10 even though the broader market was up slightly.
+Tesla stock fell nearly 3 per cent Monday to US$310.10 even though the broader market was up slightly.

 Robert Drechsel, who taught media law at the University of Wisconsin, said if he were Tesla's attorney, he would advise the CEO to stop tweeting.